youhadmeatzugzug/youhadmeatzugzug.github.io/hof/amber-shaper-unsok/index.md

 date: 2025-08-13
 ---

-Here are the instructions for your 10-man Normal difficulty raid team for the Amber-Shaper Un'sok encounter in Heart of Fear.

 ### **Raid-wide Strategy**

 The fight against Amber-Shaper Un'sok is a two-phase encounter that requires careful positioning, add management, and a controlled burn.
 The main mechanic is managing the "Amber," which can be used to control adds or freeze the boss.